Piyabutr Saengkanokkul

-Piyabutr Saengkanokkul (ปิยบุตร แสงกนกกุล, RTGS: Piyabut Saengkanokkun, [pìyábùt sɛ̌ːŋkànòkkūn], born 23 October 1979) is a Thai academic, activist, former politician, and Secretary-General of the Progressive Movement, a socio-political group.
+Piyabutr Saengkanokkul (ปิยบุตร แสงกนกกุล, RTGS: Piyabut Saengkanokkun, [pìyábùt sɛ̌ːŋkànòkkūn], born 23 October 1979) is a Thai socialist academic, associate professor, former politician, and Secretary-General of the Progressive Movement, a socio-political group.
 He served as a member of the Thai House of Representatives and was the first and only Secretary-General for the Future Forward Party, which he co-founded in 2018.
-Prior to his political career, Piyabut was an associate professor at the Faculty of Law, Thammasat University.
+Prior to his political career, Piyabutr was an associate professor at the Faculty of Law, Thammasat University.
 He has worked as a constitutional law professor for more than 16 years.
-In 2020, he was banned from a national politics by a the Constitutional Court.
+In 2020, he was banned from national politics by the Constitutional Court.

 Early life and academic career

 Piyabutr was born on 23 October 1979 into a middle-class Thai Chinese family, the third of four children.
 Piyabutr graduated secondary school at Assumption College and studied for his bachelor's degree at the Faculty of Law, Thammasat University, graduating with second class honors.
 He received a scholarship from the French government to study for his master's and doctoral degrees.
 Piyabutr graduated with a master's degree in public law and environmental law from the University of Nantes and a PhD with Très honorable avec félicitations honours from the University of Toulouse.

 Piyabutr became an assistant professor at the Faculty of Law, Thammasat University.
 He was also a member of Nitirat, a group of Thammasat law professors who campaigned for various ideas considered radical in Thai politics, such as amending the country's lèse majesté laws.